 While not a true expedition cruise, the Galileo does offer fun in the sun activities in between the port stops.
 Several times throughout our itinerary we would anchor in a postcard-perfect, white-sand beach with stunning azure waters.
 Adventurous guests jumped from the lower deck while others descended a gangway ladder into the cool Mediterranean Sea.
 Two person sit on top sea kayaks, paddleboards and snorkel gear were available to use.
 The crew ferried us to nearby beaches in Zodiacs where we were the only people for miles around.

-Now that I have experienced her charm I understand why the Galileo is so popular.
+Now that I have experienced her charm I highly recommend the Galileo to the right type of traveler.
+Those seeking a Greece cruise at a good price, a unique small ship experience and authentic Greek hospitality.
 Read more small ship cruise reviews, comment with your own Galileo cruise ship review or view testimonials from our traveling clients who’ve been aboard, below.

 Comments will be moderated and will appear after they have been approved.